xantoz/esp8266-volume-control/README.md

     plain ASCII, out of laziness.
 Perhaps replace with a binary protocol in the future.)

-* Make client software - in progres
+* Make client software - in progress
   - Currently writing a Qt GUI for desktop, could probably be made to work on phones too.
   - Need to make a cmdline tool for scripting, integration into WM's